MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-database-engine.md

 1. **Provision cryptographic keys to protect your data**.
 Always Encrypted uses two types of keys:

-    - column encryption keys
+    - Column encryption keys.
-    - column master keys
+    - Column master keys.

     A column encryption key is used to encrypt data in an encrypted column.
 A column master key is a key-protecting key that encrypts one or more column encryption keys.